tswow/tswow-wiki-old/_doc/documentation/modules.md

 ---
 title: Modules
+icon:
+  type: fa
+  name: fa-book
+excerpt: Organizing your work into modules and sub-modules
+color: green
 ---

 A module in TSWoW is a single coherent modification of the World of Warcraft client and the TrinityCore server.
 The most basic command for creating a module is `module create module-name`